Notice of Marriage and Civil Partnerships

 From the 1 July 2021 there are changes which those giving notice should be aware of.

 • The type of notice you give is dependent on whether you are a relevant national or non-relevant national.
-A relevant national is somebody who is a British or Irish national or an EU national with settled or pre-settled status (granted or pending before 30 June 2021).
+A relevant national is somebody who is a British or Irish national or an EU national with settled or pre-settled status (granted at any time or pending before 30 June 2021).

-• Relevant nationals must attend a register office in the district where they live - if you live in separate districts, you must each attend your own local district.
-Non-relevant nationals must attend together in a register office in the district in which at least one resides.
+• Relevant nationals must attend a register office in the district where they live (for at least eight days) - if you live in separate districts, you must each attend your own local district.
+Non-relevant nationals must attend together in a register office in the district in which at least one resides (for at least 8 days at each address).

 • If you are an EU national with settled or pre-settled status, from 1 July 2021 you must bring a valid unique six digit code to your appointment via the government portal.
 You must bring this valid code to your appointment.
 Failure to do so may mean you have to pay for a rescheduled notice appointment.